 ITS Tool loads ITS definitions from multiple sources and applies them to the source document.
 ITS rules are loaded from the following locations:

 The built-in rules in /usr/share/itstool/its (or elsewhere, depending on your installation prefix)

 Any extra ITS rules file specified by the -i command-line option

 Any its:rules element embedded within the source document

 These are applied in the given order, and later rules take precedence over earlier rules.
 Furthermore, many ITS data categories can be specified explicitly using ITS attributes on elements.
 These always take precedence over information provided by rules.

 ITS Tool applies all matching rules, so mixed-vocabulary documents can be handled without any special treatment.
-For example, if you mix TTML into a Mallard document, ITS Tool will apply the Mallard rules and the TTML rules.
+For example, if you mixinto a document, ITS Tool will apply the Mallard rules and the TTML rules.

 ITS Tool uses its:translate to decide which elements to translate.
 By default, all elements are translatable.
 It then breaks up all translatable content into translation units and creates a PO message for each translation unit.
 An element is a potential translation unit if its:withinText is not set to "yes" for that element.
 An element that contains only other translation units, however, is not marked for translation.
 For example, if each HTML li element is a translation unit, ITS Tool will not output a message for the containing ul element.

 Attributes are not translatable by default.
 Attributes on inline elements, however, will appear as part of the message in the PO file.
 Any attributes that have been explicitly set to be translatable and are not on an inline element will produce a PO file message.